 Eye Liner (3'53") Luminescent abstract animation with a splendid soundtrack by Seth Norman.
 "Watching Eye Liner is like being on some wonderful drug that you don't have to come down from when the film is over." -Chel White

-Choking Hazard (1'30") Where does our recycled plastic go?
-Made for Create Plenty, Scrap and the Surfrider Foundation.
+Choking Hazard (1'30") A yogurt tub takes a long trip in this amusing short made for Create Plenty, Scrap and the Surfrider Foundation.